Natural, Organic, Social - That's Where CRM is Going

 Well, of course some of the reason Microsoft IT is using this product is obviously due to the company connection.
 But in addition, Microsoft’s product offers very seamless and familiar integration with your other desktop applications and the integration/synchronization with Outlook is a big plus.
 Another great new feature is the improved data visualization in the dashboard.

 The Microsoft strategy is to continue deployments and co-development with the product team, integrating a new releases more frequently than in the past.
 They are currently using a hybrid model with some components server based and some cloud based, with the goal of moving to a complete cloud based model leveraging Dynamics CRM Online and Windows Azure.
 They will also deploy mobile capabilities in future releases.
 And, SCRM is definitely on their roadmap.

 I really enjoyed this conversation with Gary, we were really talking technology during most of the conversation but his words generated a spark.
 He made me think less about "Social CRM" and more about a concept of "Organic CRM".
 Aggregating information and contacts to have a more natural open dialogue with your customers, facilitating a less scripted and predetermined conversation.
 Like SEM vs. social organic referrals, CRM is evolving to become more natural, organic, social.
 The technology and behaviors are so close to making that a reality.
 That folks, is exciting.

-Constantly inspired and motivated by the ever-changing world of new media, Leigh is the founder of the Dow Media Group.
-Leigh draws on her 15 years of Fortune 100 experience in eCommerce, CRM and digital marketing to provide clients with her deep expertise in crafting digital strategies that work.
-Her firm specializes in creating marketing solutions for technology companies and architecting ...
+Constantly inspired and motivated by the ever-changing world of new media and marketing, Leigh is the founder of the Dow Media Group and the Director of PR and Communications for EXOS.
+Leigh draws on her 15 years of Fortune 100 experience in marketing leadership to provide clients with her deep expertise in crafting marketing strategies that work.
+She is an awarded change agent, driving ...